-The subscriber will keep a constant supply of the PANACEA at the different Drug Stores throughout the United States.
-Orders addressed to the subscriber, or to James R. M'Kain, will be promptly at-

-PRICE ONE DOLLAR per bottle.
+The subscriber will keep a constant supply of the Panacea at the different Drug Stores throughout the United States.
+Orders addressed to the subscriber, or to James R. M'Kain, will be promptly attended to.
+The PANACEA may always be had at J. R. M'Kain's Drug Store, Camden, S. C. PRICE ONE DOLLAR per bottle.
+F. S. BRONSON.

 July 8, 1837.
-F. S. BRONSON.

 The Vegetable Elixir.
+PREPARED BY